gitter-badger/Revised-CommAI-env/README.md

 After a line-by-line examination of the repository, I determined an overhaul of the CommAI-env is required from the ground up, rebuilding it in pure Python >=3.5.

-I am seeking contributions in any form.
+### I am seeking contributions in any form.

-You may open a discussion by clicking the issue tab at the top of the page, New Issue.
+- You may open a discussion by clicking the issue tab at the top of the page, New Issue.

-Pull Requests are welcome at any time!
+- Pull Requests are welcome at any time!
 Before doing any coding, please check in as the code is being updated daily and may diverge from your work.

-Service access, financial donations, or any form of sponsorship would be very welcome.
+- Service access, financial donations, or any form of sponsorship would be very welcome.
-<a href="https://www.patreon.com/bePatron?u=5636094">Become a Patron!</a>
+- <a href="https://www.patreon.com/bePatron?u=5636094">Become a Patron!</a>

 #### Stephen Hope
 Ottawa, Canada
 stephenbhope@gmail.com
 Tel [00] 1-613-594-4727

- - CommAI-env, https://arxiv.org/abs/1511.08130  The Github repository, https://github.com/facebookresearch/CommAI-env
+ CommAI-env, https://arxiv.org/abs/1511.08130 The Github repository, https://github.com/facebookresearch/CommAI-env
- ceased active development after the initial beta-testing release.

-### WIP - The facebookresearch/CommAI-env development ceased at beta-testing stage, the Revised-CommAI-env will refactor
+### The facebookresearch/CommAI-env development ceased at beta-testing stage, completely untested, and unlinted.

-all source code to pure Python >=3.5
+# The Revised-CommAI-env will refactor all source code to pure Python >=3.5, fully tested and linted.

 WIP - Repackage CommAI-env for standard deployments via Docker, Snap, and Virtualbox images.